truenas/middleware/docs/userguide/freenas_intro.rst

 * The "TLS use implicit SSL" checkbox has been removed from :menuselection:`Services --> FTP` as this feature is deprecated.
 The "Certificate and private key" field has been replaced by the "Certificate" drop-down menu which is integrated into the new Certification Manager, allowing one to select their own certificates.

-* The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.

-* :menuselection:`Services --> iSCSI --> Target Global Configuration` has been reduced to the configuration options used by kernel iSCSI.
-The "ISNS Servers" and "Pool Available Size Threshold" fields have been added.

-* The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Services --> iSCSI --> Targets --> Add Target`.

 * The "Enable NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.